DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/6.png)

-What i recommend on this point? simple, create an Android project because AppWrite will ask some info about our project, in my example i will use the same data
+What i recommend on this point? simple, create an Android project because AppWrite will ask some info about our project, in my example i will use the same data of this repository.

 ![image](./readmeimg/7.png)

-Click on **Next** and start the recommended config on our project
+Click on **Next** and start with the recommended config on our Android project

 ![image](./readmeimg/8.png)

-Add this dependencies in your project (mavenCentral in the most of the cases is declared so maybe is not necessary to redeclare.
+Add this dependencies in your Android project (mavenCentral in the most of the cases is declared so maybe is not necessary to redeclare.
 If you have doubts you can check it in settings.graddle)

 ![image](./readmeimg/9.png)